AnthonyMichaelTDM/LLM-Stack-Hackathon-2023/README.md

     ```

 3. Sign up for an OpenAI account and get an API key [here](https://beta.openai.com/account/api-keys).
-4. Populate a `.env` file with your keys/authtokens in the format of `.env.template`, and reactivate the environment.
+4. Populate a `.env` file with your key in the format of `.env.template`, and reactivate the environment.

 ## Install dependencies